wd5gnr/Elf-RcForth/readme.md

 This includes the end zero.
 Note that you have to use strings for numbers and non-core words like 1+.
 You can mix and match as much as you want.
 Do not use T_NUM, T_STR, or FDOTQT when using the tokenized mode.
 All of the tokens are at the top of the forth.asm file.

+There is a custom.inc file that will be empty on GitHub.
+You can add your own defs there if you don't want them mixed in with the "factory default" words.

 XXXX